-The approved 2019-2020 original budget includes total expenditures of \$165.1 million, the largest operating budget in Trust history, and total ad valorem tax revenues of approximately \$138.2 million.
-Prior to the commencement of the fiscal year 2018-2019, The Trust committed to expending at least \$28.5 million annually and \$142.5 million over the 5year cycle in additional funds earmarked for program services for the fiscal years 2019-2023.
+The approved 2020-2021 budget includes total operating expenditures of \$173.6 million, the largest operating budget in Trust history, and total ad valorem tax revenues of approximately \$139.8 million.
+Since the beginning of the funding cycle for most major initiatives, beginning with fiscal year 2018-2019, The Children's Trust committed an additional \$35.1 million annually, and \$162.4 million over the five-year cycle, in additional funds earmarked for program services for the fiscal years 2019-2023.
 This five-year commitment continues to emphasize the importance of program spending that provides critical services for children and families in our community.
-With the 12.73 percent increase to ad valorem taxes at the 2019-2200 adopted millage rate of 0.4680 mills, The Trust will also continue to rely on the use of its existing reserves to support the funding of program services.
-The median taxable value for residential property with a \$50,000 homestead exemption for the 2019-2020 tax year is \$45.87 versus \$43.00 in 2018-2019, when using the adopted millage rate for the applicable year, representing a minimal increase of \$2.87 from the prior year.
-For the fourth consecutive fiscal year, The Children's Trust budgeted a net decrease in management expenditures to leverage as many resources as possible for contracted services.
-The total management expenses decrease over four years is approximately \$822,000.
-The 2019-2020 budget reflects management expenditures of 6.29 percent of total expenditures, an all-time low, leaving 91.3 percent dedicated to funding supports for children and families.
+The 2020-2021 millage rate of 0.4507 resulted in a property tax increase of 0.0 percent, a "rolled-back" rate.
+The rolledback rate is the millage rate that would generate approximately the same amount of property tax revenues as approved for the prior year.
+This millage rate ensured continuity and expansion of critical program services.
+The median taxable value for residential property with a \$50,000 homestead exemption for the 2020-2021 tax year is \$50.79.
+The 2020-2021 budget reflects management expenses of 6.2 percent of total expenses.
 The budget aligns with our strategic plan and enables The Trust to fully fund existing programs and continue to expand services across priority investment areas in response to great community needs.